julienherrero/awesome-list/README.md

 - [google/secrets-gradle-plugin](https://github.com/google/secrets-gradle-plugin) - A Gradle plugin for providing your secrets to your Android project.
 - [gotev/android-cookie-store](https://github.com/gotev/android-cookie-store) - Android InMemory and persistent Cookie Store for HttpURLConnection and OkHttp, with extensions to easily sync cookies in Android WebViews.
 - [gotev/android-upload-service](https://github.com/gotev/android-upload-service) - Easily upload files (Multipart/Binary/FTP out of the box) in the background with progress notification.
 Support for persistent upload requests, customizations and custom plugins.
-- [grarcht/Shuttle](https://github.com/grarcht/Shuttle) - Shuttle provides a modern, guarded way to pass large Serializable objects with Intents or saving them in Bundle objects to avoid app crashes from TransactionTooLargeExceptions.
+- [grarcht/Shuttle](https://github.com/grarcht/Shuttle) - Stop patching TransactionTooLargeException.
+Shuttle eliminates it at the source by warehousing large Serializable objects and passing only a lightweight identifier.
+No crashes.
+No code review babysitting.
 - [grofers/droid-dex](https://github.com/grofers/droid-dex) - Classification and Analysis of Android Device Performance
 - [gruffins/birch-android](https://github.com/gruffins/birch-android) - Remote logger used with the Birch logging platform
 - [guichristovao/poke-themes](https://github.com/guichristovao/poke-themes) - An Android project to showcase a multi-brand design system.